Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Experiments

 \section{Experiments}

 We conduct four different experiments.
-To showcase the flexibility of our ALIs to solve multi-marginal problems with for large $K$, with noisy data, and where the data geometry changes with time, we consider a toy experiment in \Cref{sec:knot_exp} and an experiment with with real cell tracking data in \Cref{sec:cell_tracking}.
+To showcase the flexibility of our ALIs to solve multi-marginal problems for large $K$, with noisy data, and where the data geometry changes with time, we consider a toy experiment in \Cref{sec:knot_exp} and an experiment with real cell tracking data in \Cref{sec:cell_tracking}.
 In \Cref{sec:scrna_traj} and \Cref{sec:st_exps}, we experiment with scRNA-seq and ST data, respectively, where $K\in[4, 5]$.
-In all experiments, we compare our method with the baselines in terms of earth-mover distances (EMDs) and/or visual verifications.
+In all experiments, we compare our method with the baselines in terms of earth mover's distances (EMDs) and/or visual verifications.
+Finally, note that all methods here are trained with the OT coupling (see \Cref{sec:method}), but that a comparison of I-ALI-CFM and OT-ALI-CFM is provided in \Cref{app:cell_tracking}.